hamedtarkashvand/quiz-app/README.md

-# Awful_Tic-Tac-Toe_App
+# Quiz App
-- React Native tic tac toe game , with AI
+- React  Quiz App game , with AI
 - I named this game awful cause you can't ever win the AI inside it :)

 # Features